yhan337-alt/Making-journal/journal-pages/week-02.md

 ### Activity 3: Make an Interactive Sketch

-In this activity, I used an LLM to help me create a generative interactive sketch in p5.js.
+In this activity, I used an LLM (ChatGPT) to help me create a generative interactive sketch in p5.js.

 ![data](../assets/week-02/ScreenshotGPT.png)